eddiemcconkie/cse212/stacks.md

 ## Problem – Creating a Stack Class

+Nice job on that last problem!
 Using Python's list works pretty well, but it's still possible to access items in the middle of the list.
-Let's practice encapsulating our stack in a class!
+Let's try encapsulating our stack in a class!
 Try implementing:
 - The `push` and `pop` methods (You should not be able to pop any elements if the stack is empty.
 Try to do some error checking!)
-- A `peek` method, which will return the top item without removing it
+- A `peek` method, which will just look at the top item without removing it
 - An `is_empty` method, which will return a boolean indicating whether the stack is empty
 - Any other methods you think would be useful!